interwap/CharleyApp/README.md

 All data transfers conform to HTTP/1.1, and all endpoints require HTTP/HTTPS.
 We have also enabled the includeSubdomains HSTS directive on charleyapp.com, but this should not adversely affect your CharleyAPP API calls.

 ## Host URL
 Almost all requests are passed to the **troubleshooting.charleyapp.com/api** host URL.
+All request content-type are application/x-www-form-urlencoded and response are json.

 ## Access Tokens
 Access tokens allow your app to access the CharleyApp API.
 They typically perform two functions: